Vacancy in the Directorate of Human and Robotic Exploration Programmes.

 It is a definite advantage to already possess one or more of the following technical skills.
 However, it is not strictly necessary to have previous experience in all of these areas as you will be evaluated on the basis of your potential to perform and learn these skills through the appropriate training activities:

-ESA Astronauts can be assigned to partner space agencies for up to several years.
-Such assignments usually entail relocating to another (non-European) country.
+Upon recruitment, ESA Astronauts can be assigned to partner space agencies for up to several years.
+Such assignment usually entail relocating to another (non-European) country.

 (**) Master’s degree according to the Bologna Declaration (1999), and further applicable regulations

 (***) These schools include EPNER (France), ETPS (UK), USAF TPS (US Air Force) and USNTPS (US Navy), as well as NTPS (US).
 Candidates with these qualifications will be assessed on a case-by-case basis and may be asked to provide a copy of their diploma or statement from their school regarding the level of the qualification.

 (****) Language proficiency according to the Common European Framework of Reference for Languages (CEFR)